mila-iqia/mila-docs/docs/Theory_cluster_data.rst

 'scratch', 'datasets', 'projects', 'tmp'.

-The reason for having different filesystems available instead of a single giant one is to provide for different uses cases.
+The reason for having different filesystems available instead of a single giant one is to provide for different use cases.
 For example, the 'datasets' filesystem would be optimized for fast reads but have slow write performance.
 This is because datasets are usually written once and then read very often for training.